-Query: importance of geometry.
+Query: the importance of geometry.

 What would the world be like without Philosophy?

-Query: imagine world without philosophy.
+Query: imagine the world without philosophy.

 Query: importance of philosophy in our life.

-The queries were misdirected to Questions without Answers -- but in a world without philosophy such metaphysical questions [questions about "the riddle of existence"] would not exist.
+The queries were misdirected to Questions without answers -- but in a world without philosophy such metaphysical questions [questions about "the riddle of existence"] would not exist.

 In a world without philosophy, self-mystification -- especially in the form of "real definitions of concepts [non-name-of-object words]" (e.g. "What is time?" and "What is the true meaning of logic?") -- would reign -- and there would be no method for escaping the high walls of that kingdom.
-[There would be no distinction made between conceptual and factual investigations (Zettel § 458).]
+[There would be no distinction made between conceptual and factual investigations (Z § 458).]

 The world without philosophy would be the world without ethics, without bright ideals: it would be mankind without our humanity because both altruism and selfishness would be nothing more than a matter of instinct.
 By 'ethics' we mean philosophical reflection about right and wrong, about good and evil, about values.